adan2013/Gauge-Generator/documentation/docs/index.md

 # Welcome to Gauge Generator

-Gauge Generator it's a free application allowing generating different types of analog clock face.
-This is a full online documentation containing tips and examples of projects.
+Gauge Generator is a free application which allows generate different types of analog clock face.
+Here is the full online documentation containing tips and examples of projects.
 Select the next page from menu on the left side of this website.

 ## Instalation